abhishek-kumar-code/Redfish_Public/SchemaSupplement.md

 If the computer system supports SMBIOS, then the string should be formed from the raw binary 16-byte SMBIOS UUID structure.
 This allows out-of-band clients to correlate the UUID that in-band agents are reading from SMBIOS with the UUID represented out-of-band via the redfish API.

-The SMBIOS 2.6+ specification specifies the proper algorithm for converting the raw binary SMBIOS 16-byte structure into the conical  string format of form "xxxxxx-xxxx-xxxx-xxxx-xxxxxx").
+The SMBIOS 2.6+ specification specifies the proper algorithm for converting the raw binary SMBIOS 16-byte structure into the canonical  string format of form "xxxxxx-xxxx-xxxx-xxxx-xxxxxx").
 Redfish services should follow the SMBIOS 2.6+ specification for implementing this conversion.
 WMI and Linux dmidecode also follow the SMBIOS guidelines.

 Specifically, since RFC4122 defines that the conical string value should follow network byte ordering, and since SMBIOS represents the UUID as five fields shown below: